Frequently Asked Questions

 Where does counselling take place?

-At present, due to the ongoing COVID situation, I am offering online appointments only at a reduced rate.
+At present, I am offering online appointments only at a reduced rate.

 What happens in the first session?